-All businesses operating within the UK must follow specific regulations put in place to protect employees and their employees’ rights to fair treatment.
+All businesses operating within the UK must follow specific regulations that have been put in place to protect employees, workers, and their rights to fair treatment.

 Employees and employers have rights and responsibilities towards each other.
-Employees must consider the health & safety of others and carry out their work accordingly.
+Employees must consider the health and safety of others and carry out their work accordingly.

-As an employer, you’re responsible for making sure your business follows the relevant regulations for your industry.
+As an employer, you’re responsible for ensuring your business follows the relevant regulations for your industry.

-While they may vary depending on the type of job and the employment contract in place, the regulations form the basis for fair treatment in the workplace.
+Whilst these regulations may vary depending on the type of job and the employment contract in place, they form the basis for fair treatment in the workplace.

-If you need immediate support in knowing what your employer rights and responsibilities are, get in touch with one of Croner's experts on 0800 141 3938.
+If you need immediate support in understanding what your rights are as an employer, or the rights of your workers, get in touch with one of Croner's employment law specialists on 01455 858 132.

-These rights relate to health & safety, terms and conditions of employment, equal opportunities, pay and more.
+When an individual officially becomes an employee of your business, they are entitled to specific statutory rights.
+These rights relate to health and safety, terms and conditions of employment, equal opportunities, pay and more.

 - Pay employees at least the national minimum wage.